 There are many fun things to do in Provo to enjoy.
-This fun and quirky town is located right in the heart of the Utah Valley, making it ideal for those who want to see a different side of their college town for a weekend road trip.
+This fun and quirky town is located in the heart of the Utah Valley, making it ideal for those who want to see a different side of their college town for a weekend road trip.

 #31 Best State Park for a Quick Weekend Trip: Antelope Island State Park, Davis County

 Although Utah is known for its amazing national parks, such as Zion National Park, the state parks are nothing to turn your head at.
-We’d recommend checking out the Antelope Island State Park to explore a different side of Utah besides the big cities, canyons, and red rocks.
+We’d recommend checking out Antelope Island State Park to explore a different side of Utah besides the big cities, canyons, and red rocks.